 Upper Lea Valley Locality Group

 There are 16 GP practices in the Upper Lea Valley Locality, covering the area of Hertford, Hoddesdon, Ware and Buntingford.
-They provide care for a population of over 122,000 with a budget for 2014/15 of £117.5m.
+They provide care for a population of over 122,000.

 |The main hospitals used by patients in Upper Lea Valley are:||Other providers:||Local authorities:|

 Dr Martyn Davies – managing respiratory pathway redesign with Lorraine Paget (nurse lead for long term conditions)

 Lucy Eldon – Practice nurse lead

 Lucy Eldon - Nurse Tutor

 Dr Fin O’Rielly - GP Workforce and Education Lead